lyndon025/playtested/src/content/article/2023-07-22-four-games-join-forces-to-create-an-epic-crossover-experience-across-mobile-and-pc.md

 ---
-title: "Four games join forces to create an epic crossover experience across mobile and PC!"
+author: lyndonguitar
+category: Review
-description: "Riot Games has launched the highly anticipated Soul Fighter cross game summer event, which introduces for the first time a cross-over of four beloved titles: League of Legends: Wild Rift, Legends of Runeterra, Teamfight Tactics, and League of Legends itself."
+description: 'Riot Games has launched the highly anticipated Soul Fighter cross game summer event, which introduces for the first time a cross-over of four beloved titles:
+  League of Legends: Wild Rift, Legends of Runeterra, Teamfight Tactics, and League of Legends itself.'
+featured: false
 pubDate: 2023-07-22
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "legends-of-runeterra"]
+tags:
-featured: false
+- taptap
+- legends-of-runeterra
-thumb: ""
+thumb: ''
+title: Four games join forces to create an epic crossover experience across mobile and PC!
 ---

 Riot Games has launched the highly anticipated Soul Fighter cross game summer event, which introduces for the first time a cross-over of four beloved titles: League of Legends: Wild Rift, Legends of Runeterra, Teamfight Tactics, and League of Legends itself.